Chain of Responsibility Laws definition

 Examples of Chain of Responsibility Laws in a sentence

-• Patrick and the Carrier acknowledge and agree that each of them have obligations under the Health and Safety Laws, the Chain of Responsibility Laws, the Dangerous Goods Laws and the Environmental Protection Laws.
+• Carrier Systems means the comprehensive policies, procedures and systems in relation to compliance with and management of the Carrier’s various obligations under the Health and Safety Laws, the Chain of Responsibility Laws, the Dangerous Goods Laws and the Environmental Protection Laws (and all other applicable laws and regulations).

 More Definitions of Chain of Responsibility Laws